 In this recipe for Air Fryer Brussels Sprouts, I show you how to make them perfectly tender on the inside and crispy on the outside.
-I also give instructions on cooking them with bacon!
+I also give instructions for cooking them with bacon and using frozen brussel sprouts!

 Some other Air Fryer recipes you should definitely check out: